Phil Bredesen: 2018 U.S. Senate campaign

 On September 26, 2017, incumbent Republican U.S. Senator Bob Corker announced he would not seek reelection in 2018.
 On December 6, 2017, Bredesen announced that he would run for Corker's open seat.
 Bredesen won the Democratic primary on August 2, 2018, with 348,302 votes (91.50%).
 Marsha Blackburn won the Republican primary on the same day.

 In April 2018, Corker said that Bredesen was "a very good mayor, a very good governor, a very good business person" with "real appeal" and "crossover appeal", and that the two of them had cooperated well over the years, but that he would vote for Blackburn and contribute to her campaign.
 Corker said that he would not campaign against Bredesen.
 After Corker's praise for Bredesen, Senate Majority Leader Mitch McConnell warned Corker that such comments could cost the Republican Party its Senate majority.
 Shortly after Corker's comments, President Donald Trump tweeted an endorsement of Marsha Blackburn, who was running for the Republican nomination in the Senate race.
 During the campaign, Trump attacked Bredesen.

 According to Politico, Bredesen represents a "center-right coalition" including "Chamber of Commerce-type Republicans."
 During the campaign, Bredesen said that he opposed Trump's tariff policy, saying that the tariffs amounted to a tax on Tennesseans and "they will drive up prices, hurt our economy and will cost jobs, especially in our important automotive sector".
 Bredesen praised Corker for publicly opposing Trump's tariff policy.

 In October 2018, singer-songwriter Taylor Swift endorsed Bredesen.
 The endorsement was notable because Swift had never been publicly political before.
 She said Blackburn's "voting record in Congress appalls and terrifies me" and shared a link to the nonpartisan voter registration website Vote.org, which saw a significant spike in page views and new registrations.

 Blackburn defeated Bredesen in the November 6 election.
 Although polls showed the race to be close for much of the cycle, Blackburn pulled ahead after the confirmation hearings for Justice Brett Kavanaugh, which are believed to have mobilized Republican voters.
-In the general election, Bredesen lost by just over ten points, taking 43.9 percent of the vote to Blackburn's 54.7 percent.
+In the general election, Bredesen lost by just under 11 points, taking 43.9 percent of the vote to Blackburn's 54.7 percent.
 He carried only three counties — Davidson, Shelby and Haywood.
 The race was called for Blackburn less than half an hour after the polls closed.